-The full policy can be found on our website: www.purcell-school.org/about-us/policies/ under Www.purcell-school.org/about-us/policies/ under ICT Acceptable Use Policy (Students & Guests).
+The full policy can be found on our website: www.purcell-school.org/about-us/policies/ under ICT Acceptable Use Policy (Students & Guests).

 The School has a wireless network and, after completing the relevant paperwork, students are allowed to connect their own personal devices to the network.
 The school network provides access to Skype and to social networking sites, although access may be restricted to certain times of day.